tobycmurray/verified-certified-robustness/README.md

 dafny build --unicode-char:false --target:cs main.dfy IO/FileIO.cs
 ```

-This should prooduce the executable `main`, which is the main certifier binary.
+This should produce the executable `main`, which is the main certifier binary.

 If you run the certifier binary, it will produce basic usage information:
 ```